-The upcoming AMD Navi graphics cards will offer us our first taste of a new Radeon GPU design since Vega.
-The next-gen 7nm Radeon GPUs are most likely specced to dominate the mid-range market rather than try and go toe-to-toe with Nvidia’s Turing GPUs at the high end.
-Whatever the specs, we do at least know that they’re going to be hitting the shelves sometime in 2019.
+The upcoming AMD Navi graphics cards will deliver our first taste of a wholly new Radeon GPU design since Vega – although that has just been given a fresh lick of paint with the AMD Radeon VII gaming GPU just announced over at CES.
+The next-gen 7nm Navi GPUs will most likely be specced to dominate the mid-range market rather than try and go toe-to-toe with Nvidia’s Turing GPUs at the high end.

-Our sources in the industry have suggested it’s not too far-fetched to think that the red team will manage to get its long-awaited graphics architecture onto the shelves in time for a 2019 launch in the first half of the year.
+And our industry sources have suggested it’s not too far-fetched to think the red team will manage to get its long-awaited graphics architecture onto the shelves in time for a 2019 launch in the first half of this year.

-Why should you wait for the next Radeon GPU?
+But why should you wait for the next 7nm Radeon GPU?
 The new AMD Navi GPU architecture will most likely be the direct successor to the current mid-range Polaris 500-series graphics cards, and not the more recent, more high-end RX Vega architecture.
-That seems to have become even more likely with Nvidia releasing its top-spec RTX 2080 Ti cards this year without waiting to see what AMD can do in response to the brand new Nvidia Turing cards.
+That’s being followed up by AMD’s Radeon VII graphics card, recently announced by Lisa Su over in Las Vegas and promising Nvidia RTX 2080 comparable performance.

 AMD Navi release date